CrowdHailer/me/README.md

 - *Lookup archived emails for discount code*

 **2017-03-02 ElixirDaze 2017**
-- Ace an Education in TCP
+- Ace an Education in TCP - rejected
-- Object Oriented Programming, one more time
+- Object Oriented Programming, one more time - rejected
+- *archive for code*

 **2017-03-16 RubyConf Philippines 2017**
 - Ace an Education in TCP